jathiel/home_credit/Notes.md

 # Notes on the data

 After looking over the starter notebook and reading the discussion pages, we've learned the following:
   * This is a binary classification task where each case_id represents one observation.
 The target value of 0 or 1 in the main document states whether or not that loan experience a default.
+All of the cases are for individuals whose loans were approved.
   * The main metric here involves stability over the long-term.
 Being able to make accurate predictions in the short-run seems to be of no interest to the competition host.
 They want a model that will not experience a severe decline in performance over a long stretch of time.
   * The test data set is very small, but they have a hidden one that is much larger.
 Due to the number of cases and features available, memory issues will be something with which we must deal.
 Batches should be used.